pulumi/docs/content/docs/guides/crosswalk/kubernetes/configure-access-control.md

 {{% choosable cloud aws %}}

-For a complete example of this in action, please see [Simplifying Kubernetes RBAC in Amazon EKS][simplify-rbac].
+For a complete example of this in action, see [Simplifying Kubernetes RBAC in Amazon EKS][simplify-rbac].
 [simplify-rbac]: /blog/simplify-kubernetes-rbac-in-amazon-eks-with-open-source-pulumi-packages/